JimmyWhitaker/qa-system/README.md

 - Make sure that your Label Studio instance is running and accessible through the specified URL before starting the ChatBot.

 - Ensure that the `LABEL_STUDIO_API_KEY` and `OPENAI_API_KEY` are set to valid values corresponding to your Label Studio instance and OpenAI account.

-- TODO: Add a script to incorporate examples labeled `good` to the vector database.